NeoakaDarkman/snappymail/README.md

-# hardware/rainloop
+# NeoakaDarkman/snappymail

 ![](https://i.goopics.net/nI.png)

 ### What is this ?

-Rainloop is a simple, modern & fast web-based client.
-More details on the [official website](http://www.rainloop.net/).
+Simple, modern, lightweight & fast web-based email client.
+More details on the [official website](https://github.com/the-djmaze/snappymail).

 ### Features

 - Lightweight & secure image (no root process)
 - Based on Alpine
-- Latest Rainloop **Community Edition** (stable)
+- Latest Snappymail
 - Contacts (DB) : sqlite, mysql or pgsql (server not built-in)
-- With Nginx and PHP7
+- With Nginx and PHP8.3
 - Postfixadmin-change-password plugin

 ### Build-time variables